 The health of coronary tree is monitored in clinics using 3D computed tomography (CT) angiography and ultrasound.
-Using CT, a 3-dimensional model of the heart and its vicinity can be constructed by collecting the sliced obtained.
+Using CT, a 3-dimensional model of the heart and its vicinity can be constructed by collecting the slices obtained.
 Angiography enables visualization of the blood flow in arteries and capillaries, hence it is used as a method to visualize the blood vessels.
 Narrowing of the blood vessels can be located by CT angiography, thus allowing planning of invasive clinical intervention, such as stent placement.

 Clinical intervention in pathological cases requires careful planning.
 A computerized model of the blood flow serves as a navigation, investigation and analysis tool before the intervention.
 However, manual inspection of the resulting image hinders timely response.
 The complexity of the vascular tree seen in the 3D representation slows down significantly the detection of narrowed regions, leaky vessels and other pathologies.

-Automated detection of anomalies on coronary CT angiography
+Automated detection of anomalies on coronary CT angiography using deep learning

 A computational approach to the detection of anomalies can therefore prove to be superior to manual labor, both in terms of processing time and accurate localization of pathologies.
 Since the deep learning revolution, the algorithmic approach produces state-of-the-art results, much better than with any previous method.

 For this end, RSIP Vision has constructed an algorithm to detect coronary anomalies from CT image stacks, which automatically segments the arteries.
 The production of 3D CT images of the active heart requires fast imaging technology which works on multiple scanned layers simultaneously.
 The main challenge for our software was to automatically separate the different components of the 3D image.
 We needed to locate the muscular layer (myocardium) of the heart in the images to guide the rest of the segmentation process.